Marc Van Audenrode

-Marc A. Van Audenrode, Ph.D., (born March 10, 1961), is a Managing Principal at Analysis Group, the largest privately held economic consulting firm in the United States, and an adjunct professor at Université de Sherbrooke.
+Marc A. Van Audenrode (born March 10, 1961) is a Canadian economist who is managing principal at Analysis Group, the largest privately held economic consulting firm in the United States, and an adjunct professor at Université de Sherbrooke.

-Dr. Van Audenrode is an expert on labor economics and specializes in antitrust law, econometrics, and public economics.
+Van Audenrode is an expert on labor economics and specializes in antitrust law, econometrics, and public economics.
 His research has been published in numerous peer-reviewed academic journals.
-He has also written articles for trade journals and is a frequent presenter at industry and academic conferences.
-Dr. Van Audenrode is a co-author of The Mutual Fund Industry: Competition and Investor Welfare (Columbia Business School Publishing, 2010).
+He has also written articles for trade journals.
+Van Audenrode is a co-author of The Mutual Fund Industry: Competition and Investor Welfare (Columbia Business School Publishing, 2010).

 Career

-Dr. Van Audenrode is an economic consultant and researcher, and has held teaching and department positions at Université du Québec à Montréal (UQAM) and Université Laval.
+Van Audenrode is an economic consultant and researcher, and has held teaching and department positions at Université du Québec à Montréal (UQAM) and Université Laval.
 He joined Analysis Group in 2003, as a vice president in the Canadian office.
 He is now a managing principal.